GavenDcosta/100dayscodingchallenge-/README.md

 Day 5: I took key and value pair from user and stored in localStorage, show it on dom on clicking show and clear localStorage on clicking clear

-Day 6: I made a ToDo list
+Day 6: I made a ToDo list https://teddygaven.github.io/ToDo-list/day6.html

+Day 7: I used audio tag in html